codeclout/AccountEd/README.md

 ### Overview

 AccountEd (AE) is a platform-agnostic data processing framework consisting of a learning management system and educator tools.
-This tool is built atop of blockchain technologies that are used to validate data integrity at any point in time.
+This framework is integrated with blockchain technologies that are used to validate data integrity at any point in time.

 ### System Requirements